3 missing, 10 hurt after boat crashes on 2 Alabama lakes

 It's unclear exactly what happened, but officials said two boats collided.

-Crews also resumed searching Friday for one person who was missing after another boating accident on Smith Lake north of Birmingham, Buchanan said.
-Five people were hurt in that accident, he said, and four of them had to be taken to a hospital for treatment.
+Crews also resumed searching Friday for one person who was missing after another boating crash on Smith Lake north of Birmingham, Buchanan said.
+Five people were hurt in that incident, he said, and four of them had to be taken to a hospital for treatment.

 Photos from the crash scene showed a rescue boat beside a fiberglass boat overturned in the water.